A Foolproof Guide to Root Cause Analysis

 Step 1: Realize the problem.

 This step is also crucial in crafting a specific problem statement.
-Without it, it might be difficult to find and create the best recommendations and solutions.
 When writing a problem statement, make sure to keep these 3 things in mind:

 • how you would describe the problem;